simonehagey/orbdot/docs/source/getting_started.rst

 Data Files
 ----------
-Once a :class:`~orbdot.star_planet.StarPlanet` instance is created, the data is accessed through the attributes ``ttv_data``, ``rv_data``, and/or ``tdv_data``.
+Once a :class:`~orbdot.star_planet.StarPlanet` instance is created, the data is accessed through the attributes ``ttv_data``, ``rv_data``, or ``tdv_data``, depending on the data type(s) provided.
 Each data type must be given to OrbDot in separate files.
 In all cases, the column containing the source of the measurements (e.g., a name, citation, or instrument) is important, as OrbDot recognizes and splits unique sources for plotting.

 TTV Data
 ^^^^^^^^
-Transit and eclipse timing data files are read assuming that the columns are in the order: :code:`[Epoch, Time (BJD), Error (BJD), Source]`.
+The transit and eclipse timing data files are read assuming that the columns are in the order: :code:`[Epoch, Time, Error, Source]`, though the column names are arbitrary.
+The mid-times and uncertainties must be given in Barycentric Julian Days (BJD).

 The eclipse mid-times (also known as "occultations") are differentiated by a half orbit, so that transit and eclipse mid-times may be combined into a single data file and automatically separated for model fits and plotting.
 For example, the eclipse directly following transit number 100 has an epoch equal to 100.5.

 The :class:`~orbdot.star_planet.StarPlanet` attribute ``ttv_data`` is a dictionary with the following keys: